zashirah/CityScore/README.md

 #### MVP

-- Create a game that is played once and doesn't keep score
-- Allow user to filter the random city provided (by country, continent, etc)
+- Give dropdown menu to show more details at the bottom of the main score area
+- Add filter to select Country/Continent (make searching easier)
 - Show scores as a percentage bar with CSS

 #### PostMVP

 - Use openbrewerydb api to add a brewery score
-- Add more filters (stuff like population size)
-- Make the game go for 10 cities and show a score and "report card"
+- Allow users to compare cities
-- Allow users to pick what categories are a taken into the city's score
+- Allow users to pick what categories they want to see below the main score area and display all of them

 ## Project Schedule

-This schedule will be used to keep track of your progress throughout the week and align with our expectations.

-You are **responsible** for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day, excluding `Saturday` and `Sunday`.

 |  Day | Deliverable | Status
 |---|---| ---|